Origin | Posterior surface of tibia Posterior surface of fibula Posterior interosseous membrane |

 Origin & Insertion

 The tibialis posterior originates from the posterior surface of the upper half of the tibia, the posterior surface of the upper half of the fibula, and the posterior side of the interosseus membrane.
-The tibialis posterior then continues in an inferior direction down the leg crossing the ankle joint (posterior to the medial malleolus) and inserting to bones underneath of the foot (on the plantar aspect).
-The insertion points located on the plantar aspect of the foot are: the navicular bone tubercle, medial cuneiform bone, intermediate cuneiform bone, lateral cuneiform bone, cuboid bone; and the bases of the 2nd, 3rd and 4th metatarsal bones [4] [5] [6].
+The tibialis posterior then continues in an inferior direction down the leg crossing the ankle joint (posterior to the medial malleolus) and inserts onto the bones underneath of the foot (on the plantar aspect).
+The insertion locations on the plantar aspect of the foot are: the navicular bone tubercle, medial cuneiform bone, intermediate cuneiform bone, lateral cuneiform bone, cuboid bone; and the bases of the 2nd, 3rd and 4th metatarsal bones [4] [5] [6].
+These origins and insertions are displayed in the below images.

 Actions